ibm-cloud-docs/assistant-data/skill-search-add.md

 After changing the dialog, test the assistant to make sure the search skill is triggered as often as you want it to be.

 An alternative approach is to teach the dialog about topics to ignore.
 To do so, you can add utterances that you want the assistant to send to the search skill immediately as test utterances in the dialog skill's "Try it out" pane.
-You can then select the **Mark as irrevlant** option within the "Try it out" pane to teach the dialog not to respond to this utterance or others like it.
-For more information, see [Teaching your assistant about topics to ignore](/docs/services/assistant-data?topic=assistant-data-logs#logs-mark-irrelevant).
+You can then select the **Mark as irrelevant** option within the "Try it out" pane to teach the dialog not to respond to this utterance or others like it.

 ## Disabling search
 {: #search-skill-add-disable}